orthecreedence/cl-async/examples.md

 This is an example of a very simple driver built on top of futures.
-For a real driver, the `get-user-from-server` would most likely be a lot more general and would eb able to process a number of different driver commands, but for this example it works fine the way it is.
+For a real driver, the `get-user-from-server` would most likely be a lot more general and would be able to process a number of different driver commands, but for this example it works fine the way it is.

 So what happens is `get-user-from-server` spawns an HTTP request and returns a